-In a recent survey we conducted, we discovered out that 45% of small and medium-sized businesses (SMBs) do not measure the ROI on their digital marketing spend.
+In a recent survey we conducted, we discovered out that 45% of small and medium-sized businesses (SMBs) do not measure the ROI (return on investment) on their digital marketing spend.
 At a time when 70% of SMBs are increasing their spending on online marketing, it seems that there is very little attention being paid to ROI.
-Most importantly, as eyeballs continue moving online to research companies, small business marketing requires a digital presence.
-How do you ensure your money works for you?
-Through measuring your ROI!
+Most importantly, as the trend towards online marketing and e-commerce continues, small businesses need a digital presence or will be left behind.
+But, how do you ensure your money works for you?

-Using Google Surveys, we asked 1000 SMB owners the question “How satisfied are you with your current digital marketing (online – eg Google AdWords, Facebook Ads, SEO, banner advertising, etc.) Return on Investment (ROI)?”
+Using Google Surveys, we asked 1,000 SMB owners the question “How satisfied are you with your current digital marketing (online – eg Google AdWords, Facebook Ads, SEO, banner advertising, etc.) ROI?”

 The results were somewhat surprising: